PeterKDunn/SRMData/README.md

 # SRMData

-R Data package for the book *Scientific Research and Methodology* by Peter K. Dunn.
+R Data package for the book *Scientific Research and Methodology* by Peter K. Dunn (2025).